Wow, it's the future, it's amazing!…

 J. Wiss's trumpet

-French craftsman Luthier Jérôme Wiss used 3D printing to work on a trumpet with a revolutionary form, which does not have the flaws of standard trumpets (for which some notes are wrong by nature).
+French luthier Jérôme Wiss used 3D printing to work on a trumpet with a revolutionary form, without the flaws of standard trumpets (for which some notes are naturally out-of-tune).
 3D printing was used to make and test prototypes, the final shape was made of metal.

-A unique mouthpiece for each musician, the saxophonists dreamed of it, Syos did it!
+A unique mouthpiece for each musician, a saxophonist's dream, Syos made it come true!
 Syos mouthpieces are manufactured using fused deposition modelling.
-The geometry of the mouthpiece (the baffle, the chamber, the tip opening, the facing length...) are determined from the expectations of each musician.
-Thanks to 3D printing, it's possible to make unique pieces with different geometries for each musician (molding or machining costs less per piece, but only allows large series of identical pieces).
+The geometry of the mouthpiece (the baffle, the chamber, the tip opening, the facing length...) are determined with the specifications of each musician.
+Thanks to 3D printing, it's possible to make unique pieces with different geometries for each musician (molding and machining cost less per piece, but only allows large series of identical pieces).

 With 3D printing it's also possible to craft geometries that would not be possible otherwise: for example the deflectors used on certain baffles to create turbulence in the air flow.
-Last but not least, it's also an opportunity to design creative extra features even in the exterior of the mouthpieces (engravings, signatures ...).
+Last but not least, it's also an opportunity to design creative extra features printed into exterior of the mouthpieces (engravings, signatures ...).

 Read also: Syos jobs: the 3D designer